defold/doc/docs/en/manuals/importing-models.md

 ## Importing to Defold

-To import the model, simply drag and drop the *.dae* file and the corresponding texture image into the *Project Explorer* somewhere.
+To import the model, simply drag and drop the *.dae* file and the corresponding texture image into the *Assets pane* somewhere.

 ![Imported model assets](images/model/assets.png){srcset="images/model/assets@2x.png 2x"}